-CON EDISON INTERCONNECTION FOR BATTERY ENERGY STORAGE SYSTEMS Key Inter- connection Information & Links 1- Interconnection processes are established and detailed in the New York State Standardized Interconnection Requirements (SIR) most recent edition, effective as of 2/1/2024.
-The SIR, as well as other key documents and information, is provided on the DPS 'Distributed Generation Information' page .
-There is ESS-specific content in the SIR including: Section I: Application Process applies to all distributed generation projects; with Section I.E. containing additional steps specific to ESS projects.
-Technical/design - covered in Section II: Interconnection Requirements Appendix F: Application Package Checklist Appendix K: ESS Application Requirements 2- The SIR governs projects up to 5MW only.
-Con Edison's interconnection process and requirements differ depending on project size, especially between "small" (≤50kW) versus "large" (>50kW - 5MW).
-NOTE: for projects over 5MW, applicants must follow the process outlined in Con Edison's Utility Process for Distributed Generation Interconnections guide.
-3- Large ESS will normally require a Coordinated Electric System Interconnection Review (CESIR) - the CESIR is a comprehensive engineering study that will assess the impact of an ESS installation on utility infrastructure, and determine the scope, design specs, and costs of any needed utility distribution upgrades and/or interconnection facilities.
-4- Con Edison maintains a comprehensive Energy Storage System Guide, Version 4 July 2022 which provides detailed technical considerations for ESS interconnection within Con Edison network types, along with process steps based on the SIR.
+CON EDISON INTERCONNECTION FOR BATTERY ENERGY STORAGE SYSTEMS Key Inter- connection Information & Links Interconnection processes are established and detailed in the New York State Standardized Interconnection Requirements (SIR) most recent edition, effective as of 2/1/2024.
+The SIR, as well as other key documents and information, is provided on the DPS 'Distributed Generation Information' page.
+There is ESS-specific content in the SIR including: Section 1: Application Process applies to all distributed generation projects; with Section 1: Application Process applies to all distributed generation projects; with Section 1: E. containing additional steps specific to ESS projects.
+Technical/design - covered in Section 11: Interconnection Requirements Appendix F: Application Package Checklist Appendix K: ESS Application Requirements The SIR governs projects up to 5MW only.
+Con Edison's interconnection process and requirements differ depending on project size, especially between "small" (&lt;50kW) versus "large" (&gt;50kW - 5MW).
+NOTE: for projects over 5MW, applicants must follow the process outlined in Con Edison's Utility Process for Distributed Generation Interconnection Review (CESIR) - the CESIR is a comprehensive engineering study that will assess the impact of an ESS installation on utility infrastructure, and determine the scope, design specs, and costs of any needed utility distribution upgrades and/or interconnection facilities.
+Con Edison maintains a comprehensive Energy Storage System Guide, Version 4 July 2022 which provides detailed technical considerations for ESS interconnection within Con Edison network types, along with process steps based on the SIR.
 Project developers should be familiar with this document.
 Note: the Con Edison Guide references an older version of the SIR; the Guide is still broadly applicable but users should be aware that the most recent edition of the SIR was released in Feb 2024.
-Additionally, Con Edison's Applying for Private Generation Interconnection page provides a list of forms, guidance documents, and application portal links including (but not limited to): SIR Application Process Flowchart (summary of SIR Section I: Application Process) Distribution Engineering Cost Guide Cost-Sharing 2.0 FAQ How to submit All applications for interconnection are administered via Power Clerk, Con Edison's online portal for distributed generation applications.
-There are two separate portal links: ➢ Large Projects greater than 50 kW up to 5MW ➢ Small Projects 50kW or less
+Additionally, Co submit All applications for interconnection are administered via Power Clerk, Con Edison's online portal for distributed generation applications.
+There are two separate portal links: Large Projects greater than 50 kW up to 5MW Small Projects 50kW or less